Food – Saksang, a spicy dish and a fiery culinary adventure from the heart of Batak, Indonesia, is a dish that’s as intriguing as it is delicious.

 Serve hot with steamed rice or cassava leaves.

-So, before embarking on a journey to Lake Toba, North Sumatra, or exploring the diverse culinary landscape of Indonesia, make sure to savor the fiery flavors of saksang.
+Before embarking on a journey to Lake Toba or exploring the diverse culinary landscape of Indonesia, make sure to savor the fiery flavors of saksang first.
 This iconic dish offers a glimpse into the rich heritage and vibrant culture of the Batak people.